Showing posts with label Raetia. Show all posts

 Castra Regina (Regensburg)

-Castra Regina (Regensburg) porta praetoria Parked outside Porta Praetoria, Germany’s most ancient stone building, a gateway dating from 179 CE under Marcus Aurelius for the new Roman fort Castra Regina ("fortress by the river Regen").
+Castra Regina (Regensburg) porta praetoria Parked outside Porta Praetoria, Germany’s most ancient stone building, a gateway dating from 179 CE under Marcus Aurelius for the new Roman fort Castra Regina.
 It was built for Legio III Italica and was an important camp on the most northerly point of the Danube corresponding to what is today the core of Regensburg's old town or Altstadt east of the Obere and Untere Bachgasse and West of the Schwanenplatz.
 Giant blocks of stone were used to construct this gate in the northern wall of the Roman military camp.
-It survives as a reminder of Castra Regina, the Roman settlement with its fourhuge gates with flanking towers.
+It survives as a reminder of Castra Regina, the Roman settlement with its four huge gates with flanking towers.
 The left gate tower and an arch of the originally very representative camp entrance have been preserved.
 The gate tower still stands over two floors.
 The gate tower, which was once eleven metres high, was built from limestone blocks.
 The four metre-wide and six-metre high archway that has been preserved consists of thirteen large cuboids that were joined together without mortar.

 Castra Regina (Regensburg) porta praetoriaCastra Regina was founded as a Roman legion camp, developed into a city on the upper Danube and became the nucleus of the city of the headquarters of the Legio III Italica was established here.
 Castra Regina consisted of the legionary camp itself, the civil town, a large cemetery and some shrines and temples.
 It was probably being at the confluence of the Naab and Regen into the Danube leading to important trade and traffic routes already in existence that prompted the Romans to build a military base here.
 Around 80 CE in what's now Regensburg-Kumpfmühl, a 2.2 hectare cohort fort of wood-earth construction was completed on a slope spur from which the Danube arch and the two river mouths could be seen.
 Either a 500-man mounted cohort or a double cohort of roughly a thousand foot soldiers were stationed here.
 During the Marcomanni wars under Marcus Aurelius, this fort was destroyed along with the associated civilian settlement around 170.
 In the area of today's old town, the building of the legion camp for the Legio III Italica was established in 179.
 It then became the main military base of the Raetia province.
 The legion commander was also the governor of Raetia.
-West of the legionary camp, a sizable civilian settlement developed within which craftsmen, traders and the members of the approximately 6000 legionaries lived.
+West of the legionary camp, a sizeable civilian settlement developed within which craftsmen, traders and the members of the approximately 6000 legionaries lived.
 Thus Castra Regina became, in addition to its military role, an important trading post in Raetia.
 By the 3rd century Germanic tribes broke through the Limes invading the province again as the legion camp and the area around Regensburg were devastated by the Alemanni.
 The camp was rebuilt but the surrounding area hardly recovered from the massive destruction and most of the farms were abandoned.
 By 357 the Juthungen, a sub-tribe of the Alamanni, invaded Raetia wreaking havoc on the province and no doubt affecting Castra Regina.
 The last section of the Legio III Italica departed at the end of the 4th century resulting in Castra Regina losing any military importance.

 Abusina (Eining)